-The interview consists of eight interview stations which involve two minutes reading time, and then eight minutes in which to give your response to the interviewer.
-The interviews are conducted by faculty, staff and medical students
+This interview would consist of eight interview stations which involve two minutes reading time, and then eight minutes in which to give your response to the interviewer.
+The interviews would be conducted by faculty, staff and medical students.

 UCLA Medicine Key Application & Interview Statistics

 Overall Success Rate (Total Applicants : Total Spaces)

 Percentage of Candidates Interviewed

 Learn the best interview strategies and practice with past interview questions & model answers.

 UCLA Medicine Past MMI Stations & Interview Questions

 General/Personal Statement – With interviewers having access to the candidate’s application, a great deal of emphasis is placed on their background and work experience.
 Many interviewers begin with the open-ended question “tell me about yourself”.
 Applicants should expect to be asked to elaborate on any and every aspect of their personal statement and provide examples to support their answers.

 - Tell me about yourself

 - Can you tell me about your family and siblings?